 - While the roast cooks, whisk together all the ingredients to make the glaze.

 - After 15 minutes of cooking at 350F, remove the roast from the oven and brush all sides of it with the glaze.
 Again, make sure to get into the cut portions so that the flavors flow throughout the roast.
-Place it back in the oven at cook at the same temperature for 40 to 45 minutes, just until a meat thermometer reads 150F.
+Place it back in the oven and cook at the same temperature for 40 to 45 minutes, just until a meat thermometer reads 150F.
 Unlike beef roasts, which can be enjoyed rare or medium rare, pork needs to be properly cooked through.

 - Allow the roast to rest outside the oven for a few moments prior to carving and serving.